PiPass/blockpage/README.md

         }
 ```

 3. We must instruct Pi-Hole to use a blockpage instead of returning ``NXDOMAIN``.
 Don't worry, this will still result in a blank space where advertisements should be.
-Using your favorite editor, edit ``cat /etc/pihole/pihole-FTL.conf`` and find the line ``BLOCKINGMODE``.
+Using your favorite editor, edit ``/etc/pihole/pihole-FTL.conf`` and find the line ``BLOCKINGMODE``.
 Replace it with ``BLOCKINGMODE=IP`` and restart the Pi-Hole FTL service.

 You can now test the configuration so far.
 Go to a website you know is blocked.
 It should return the ``index`` page, or a ``404 Not Found/403 Forbidden`` error if configured correctly.